 Cambridge is just a few stops away from downtown Boston and is a famous college town near the city of Boston.
 That is only one of million reasons why millennials and all the young professionals like to live and hang out in Cambridge.

 I believe everyone knows Harvard University well enough that I don’t need to write another paragraph to explain why it is the most famous university in Boston or in the US.
 So where’s the beef?

 If you want to explore Harvard, you could take narrated tour guided by the Harvard students or just follow the freedom trail and make it your way.

 Ride on the Red line to Kendall/MIT, you can go visit another famous university – MIT.
-Infinite Corridor and the MIT Museum are two building in my “must see” list.
+The Infinite Corridor and the MIT Museum are two buildings in my “must see” list.

 Another thing you must try is to kayak on Charles River in the Fall.
 I love the breeze and sun in September.
 You can’t believe how peaceful it is!

 HONK!
 Festival of Activist Street Bands / October 6-8